More and more stores and applications nowadays accept Apple Pay as a payment method

 - If you are going to use your Apple Watch to pay for your purchases, tap the side button twice and don’t take the device away till you see “Done” along with the appropriate check mark.

-More and more applications nowadays accept Apple Pay as a payment method.
+More and more applications nowadays accept Apple Pay as a payment method, along with the best apple pay casinos.
 So, if you notice Apple Pay is one of the options as a payment method in an app, you’ll definitely be able to use it.

 - When a user needs to perform payment with a different card, it will be enough to click the “>” icon.
 A user can find it next to the default card.